wellingtonwilk/First-Java-Projects/README.md

 # First Java Projects
-I'm starting in Programming, and this is my first projects.
+I'm starting in Programming, and this is my first project.